TERMS OF BUSINESS AGREEMENT ("TOBA")

 9 Disclosure to Insurers

 9.1 As a non-consumer (that is, you are not an individual who is entering into an insurance contract wholly or mainly for purposes unrelated to your trade, business or profession) you must make a fair presentation of the risk to the insurer.
-That means you must disclose to the insurer every material circumstance (that is,
+That means you must disclose to the insurer every material circumstance (that is, information that would influence the judgement of a prudent insurer in establishing the premium or determining whether to underwrite the risk and/or on what terms it will underwrite the risk) that you know or ought to know.

 9.1.1 Examples of things which may be material circumstances are: